opennms-forge/vagrant-opennms/README.md

 --------------
 The Vagrantfile allows you to control the behavior of your virtual machine.
 On first run Vagrant will download a Vagrant basebox based on a minimal Centos 6.5. from the following location: http://mirror.informatik.hs-fulda.de/pub/vagrant/CentOS-6-x86_64-minimal.box

 Based on this machine a setup of OpenNMS will be executed through Chef recipes.
-In detail:

-**recipe:postgresql::server**:
-- Install the PostgreSQL server

-**recipe:yumrepo::opennms-common and yumrepo::opennms-rhel6**:
-- Install the OpenNMS YUM repository for OpenNMS

-**recipe:opennms**:
+The OpenNMS depends on the following receipes:
+- postgresql::server
+- apt
+- build-essential
+- openssl
+- java

+** What does the `recipe:opennms`**:
 - Installing OpenJDK 7
 - Install a preconfigured opennms-datasources.xml with authentication
 - Install preconfigured opennms.conf